 - Being detained for any form of reckless driving

-How does the SR22 work for citizens of Ohio?
+How does the SR22 works for Citizens of Ohio?

 How much premium is necessary for an SR22 Ohio?

 - Driving record: A person with a bad driving record will generally be asked to pay a higher premium